RealJobCheck

 The loss and growth figures here are drawn from public reporting by the FTC and the BBB, each linked at the point of use and dated.
 The seven-signal taxonomy reflects the deterministic checks in the Real Job Check engine - domain age, recruiter email, official careers-page cross-listing, pay realism, and the hard scam-pattern overrides.

-As the free checker analyzes more postings, we will publish aggregate, privacy-preserving frequencies for each red flag - how often each one fires, and in what combinations - building this study into a live picture of what job scams look like right now.
+As the free checker analyzes more postings, we will publish aggregate, privacy-preserving frequencies for each red flag - how often each one fires, and in what combinations - and we feed those into our live Job Scam Tracker, a current picture of what job scams look like right now.
 If you cite a figure from this page, a link back is all we ask.